juniorsundarCasual/TGT/vault/volume-1.chapter-025.md

 While he was excited at first, Markus quickly realised one key problem.
 He had to memorise all the spell constructs so that he could cast them at a moment's notice.
 He didn't have the luxury to pull out the sheet displaying the spell construct in the middle of a confrontation.

-And so Markus decided to squat at the practising field with all the spells his master developed for him and cycled through a set every day until he internalised him properly.
+And so Markus decided to squat at the practising field with all the spells his master developed for him and cycled through a set every day until he internalised them properly.

 Unfortunately, the memorising marathon had been interfering with his other studies.
 Especially the additional work Master Larks provided in the form of a workbook.
 He had managed to complete one or two experiments and read through one theoretical section in the book.
 But for the past few days, his progress had stagnated.